microsoft/azure-iot-developer-kit/docs/_projects/08-air-traffic-control-simulator/08-air-traffic-control-simulator-03.md

 In closing, be aware that a single Stream Analytics job can accept multiple inputs and outputs.
 If you wanted to create a permanent record of all the events produced by the query's tumbling window, for example, you could add a second output — a Cosmos DB output — to the Stream Analytics job.
 Then output would flow both to the Event Hub and to a [Cosmos DB](https://azure.microsoft.com/services/cosmos-db/) database, and you could dive into the database to view a history of close calls.

-Continue on to [Lab 4]({{"/docs/projects/air-traffic-control-simulator-04/" | absolute_url }}) where you will complete the solution by setting up Cloud-to-Device communication.
+Continue on to [Lab 4]({{"/docs/projects/air-traffic-control-simulator-04/" | absolute_url }}) where you will complete the wiring up of the solution and set up Cloud-to-Device communication.